Larsen Bay, AK Demographics

 A map of Larsen Bay's Population by Race

-Of the 355 places in Alaska, Larsen Bay is the 307th most populous.
+Larsen Bay is ranked the 209th most populous place in Alaska, out of 355 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Larsen Bay was ranked the 307th most populous place in the 2020 Census.

 Larsen Bay's White Population